 Many RSH parents have their own thriving businesses.
 We approached one of them to get our website done and we think they did a very good job.
 They understood where we were coming from, suggested applications that we had never dreamed of, gave us a new image and above all, gave us on-line registration.
+And their continued support since then has been invaluable.
 Let's hear it for Boldset.

 We often bring over trainee teachers to work as assistants for camp.
 My flat is barely large enough for the 4 of us, so we need somewhere to put them up.
 They love the flats that Montmartre Apartments have to offer.
 Ideal for short term rental.

-Many of you know that I am rather fond of rugby.
-I first played for the RCPN in 1992 and still haven't entirely hung my boots up yet.
-We were Champions Ile de France 2005 and yes, that's me in the right hand corner with the bandage on my head!
+Many of you know, Derek is rather fond of rugby.
+He first played for the RCPN in 1992 and still haven't entirely hung his boots up yet.
+They were Champions Ile de France 2005 and yes, that's him in the right hand corner with the bandage on his head!

 One of our RSH mums has her own blog http://www.yoyo-mom.com/en/ dealing with fashion, children's activities and ideas.
-I especially like the videos.
+We especially like the videos.

 I'm always forgetting when the French school holidays are.
 Not any more.

-The following two quotes come from books that I would recommend as both a parent and as an educator.
-I read the second long before becoming involved in RSH and found it very useful and have stuck to many of its guidelines.
+The following two quotes come from books that we would recommend as an educator and also some of us as parents.
+Derek read the second long before becoming involved in RSH and found it very useful and has stuck to many of its guidelines.